MalTool: Malicious Tool Attacks on LLM Agents: Introduction

 Prior work~\citep{shi2025prompt,shi2024optimization,fu2024imprompter} on malicious tool attacks has primarily focused on the first two conditions.
 Specifically, attackers carefully craft tool \emph{names} and/or \emph{descriptions} to make the tools appear useful or benign, thereby increasing the likelihood that users install them and that LLM agents invoke them.
 In contrast, the third condition—although equally critical to a successful end-to-end malicious tool attack—remains largely unexplored.
-The security and privacy risks ultimately stem from the tool's code implementation, yet this aspect lacks a systematic study.
+The security and privacy risks ultimately stem from the tool’s code implementation, yet this aspect lacks a systematic study.
 In particular, three key questions remain open: (1) what malicious behaviors can tools implement in LLM-agent settings, (2) how can such behaviors be realized in practice, and (3) how effective are existing program-analysis-based detection methods at identifying such malicious tools?

 In this work, we present the \emph{first} systematic study addressing these key questions.
-For the first question, we propose a taxonomy of malicious tool behaviors in LLM-agent settings based on the confidentiality–integrity–availability (CIA) triad, as illustrated in Figure~\ref{fig:pipeline}.
-Regarding the second question, a naïve approach is for an attacker to manually implement tools with specified malicious behaviors; however, this approach is labor-intensive and does not scale.
+For the first question, we propose a taxonomy of malicious tool behaviors in LLM-agent settings based on the confidentiality–integrity–availability (CIA) triad, as illustrated in Figure~1.
+While some malicious behaviors--such as \emph{File Encryption}--have also been observed in traditional malware (e.g., ransomware~\cite{oz2022survey}), many of the behaviors we identify are unique to LLM agents, arising from their access to agent memory, knowledge bases, and user's credentials.
+Regarding the second question, a na\"ive approach is for an attacker to manually implement tools with specified malicious behaviors; however, this approach is labor-intensive and does not scale.
 In contrast, we study how an attacker can exploit coding LLMs to automatically synthesize malicious tools at scale.
-To assess the severity of this risk, we develop \emph{\method{}}, which prompts a coding LLM to generate a tool--referred to as a \emph{standalone malicious tool}--that implements a single malicious function with a specified target behavior.
+To assess the severity of this risk, we develop \emph{\method{}}, which prompts a coding LLM to generate a tool—referred to as a \emph{standalone malicious tool}—that implements a single malicious function with a specified target behavior.

 However, this method faces two key challenges.
 First, generated tools may not correctly implement the target malicious behavior.
 Second, they may lack sufficient diversity, such that detecting one instance enables easy detection of others.
 To address these challenges, \method{} leverages an automated \emph{verifier} that checks whether a generated tool (i) correctly realizes the intended malicious behavior and (ii) is structurally distinct from prior instances.
 Using this verifier, \method{} iteratively prompts the coding LLM until a functionally correct and structurally unique malicious tool with the desired behavior is produced.
 To further improve efficiency, \method{} employs behavior-specific system prompts that explicitly guide the coding LLM and incorporate feedback from prior failed generations, thereby reducing the number of required iterations.